jwayston/ta_linkexpand/README.md

 This plugin takes in a text selection (a link) and expands the link by placing the first H1 header found in the target note before the link.

 The link can be partial (e.g. UID).
-The plugin uses The Archive's search matching algorithm and picks the "best match" if provided.
+The plugin uses The Archive's internal search matching algorithm and picks the "best match" if found.
 If no unambiguous match is available, the link will not be expanded.

 **Example 1:**